Updated March 19, 2021

 But it’s the games themselves that really put the village on the map – Highland favourites caber tossing, hammer throws, and maide-leisg (a sort of sit-down, two-person tug of war) are thought to have their roots here.
 For your best chance of spotting a royal, head here in September when the games take place – they’re known to attend regularly.

 Aberdeenshire looks different from the water.
-The cliffs appear fluid at sea level.
+The cliffs appear to move at sea level.
 Restless birds – thousands of them – cling to the rocky bluffs, giving the illusion of cliffs constantly in motion.
 Below, inquisitive seals sneak towards us, curious about our quiet boat.

 We’ve been on the water for only a few minutes, and already this hidden animal planet is becoming familiar to us.
 With the helpful eyes of the Stonehaven Sea Safari crew, we spot guillemots and razorbills, and a flock of puffins bobbing in the water.